kubevela/kubevela.github.io/docs/platform-engineers/keda.md

 title:  KEDA as Autoscaling Trait
 ---

+// This doc is deprecated.

-> Before continue, make sure you have learned about the concepts of [Definition Objects](definition-and-templates) and [Defining Traits with CUE](./traits/trait) section.
+> Before continue, make sure you have learned about the concepts of [Definition Objects](definition-and-templates) and [Defining Traits with CUE](../platform-engineers/traits/custom-trait.md) section.

 In the following tutorial, you will learn to add [KEDA](https://keda.sh/) as a new autoscaling trait to your KubeVela based platform.